andrewmair1994/rhizodeposits_code_and_data/README.md

    between soil water surface tension and wheat rhizodeposit concentration, and saves out the parameter values.

+6. "viscosity_model_fitter.py"
+   A Python script that fits a function to the data of Hosseini & Mossaddeghi (2024), for the relationship between soil water viscosity and wheat rhizodeposit concentration, and saves out the parameter values

+7. "rooting_depth_calculator.py"
+   A Python script that determines the rooting depth of each root system.

+8. "zone_of_uptake_calculator.py"
+   A Python script that identifies the depths at which each root system becomes most dense and determine the region of soil that should be considered as the uptake zone.

+9. "rhizodeposit_effect_visualiser.py"
+   A Python script to show how rhizodeposit concentration affects the curves for water retention and soil hydraulic conductivity in our model setup.

-6. "model_simulator.py"
+10. "model_simulator.py"
    The Python/FEniCS script that is used to simulate the model shown in the paper and obtain the data presented in Figures 3 to 7 and Tables 2 and 3.

-7. "data_visualisation_fig_3_6_tab_2_3.py"
+11. "data_visualisation_fig_3_6_tab_2.py"
-   The Python script that can be used to plot the Figures 3 to 6 of the paper and generate the calculate the total uptakes shown in Tables 2 and 3.
+   The Python script that can be used to plot the Figures 3 to 6 of the paper and calculate the total uptakes shown in Tables 2 and 3.

-8. "data_visualisation_figure_7.py"
+12. "data_visualisation_figure_7.py"
    The Python script that can be used to plot Figure 7 of the paper.

-9. Folder named "rhizodeposits-image"
+13. Folder named "rhizodeposits-image"
    Image file for installing FEniCS, see FEniCS_setup.txt.
    No need to edit this file in anyway.
 Do not open with Notepad.